STAMP-project/stamp-ide/README.md

 1. In a command line interface (CMI), pull STAMP eclipse-ide repository to get the update site locally:
 `git clone https://github.com/STAMP-project/eclipse-ide.git`
 This will create a eclipse-ide folder into your local file system

-2. In Eclipse, select top-menu Help/Install New Software.
-In the Install Wizard, select Add... button to create a new local repository.
-Give a name and select Local... button.
+2. In Eclipse, select the top-menu Help/Install New Software.
+In the Install Wizard, select the Add... button to create a new local repository.
+Give a name and select the Local... button.
 Browse your local file system to the Git repository created in previous step.
-Select the eu.stamp.eclipse.updatesite folder
+Select the *eu.stamp.eclipse.updatesite* folder

 <center>![STAMP Plugin installation step 2](images/STAMP_Install_1.png)</center>

 3. In Install wizard, select the STAMP Plugins to install, and select next.
 Follow next steps, acepting the license and finish.
 Accept new popup windows that may appear to accept the installation.
 Restart Eclipse when prompted.

 <center>![STAMP Plugin installation step 3](images/STAMP_Install_2.png)</center>

 Main contact: Jesús Gorroñogoitia <jesus.gorronogoitia@atos.net>